awslabs/aws-sdk-swift/reference/0.x/AWSAppSync/AppSyncClientProtocol.md

 func listTypes(input: ListTypesInput, completion: @escaping (ClientRuntime.SdkResult<ListTypesOutputResponse, ListTypesOutputError>) -> Void)
 ```

-### startSchemaCreation(input:​completion:​)
+### startSchemaCreation(input:completion:)

 Adds a new schema to your GraphQL API.
 This operation is asynchronous.
-Use  to
-determine when it has completed.
+Use to determine when it has completed.

 ``` swift
 func startSchemaCreation(input: StartSchemaCreationInput, completion: @escaping (ClientRuntime.SdkResult<StartSchemaCreationOutputResponse, StartSchemaCreationOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

 Tags a resource with user-supplied tags.